Error estimates for full discretization by an almost mass conservation technique for Cahn--Hilliard systems with dynamic boundary conditions: Consistency

 \subsection{Defect bounds}

-With this preparation we arrive at the optimal-order bounds for the different defect terms which appear in the stability analysis. \begin{prop} Let $(u,\psi,\mu,\theta)$ solve \eqref{eq:CHweak} and satisfy the regularity assumptions \eqref{eq:regularityAss}.
+Using the geometric approximation result from Section~\ref{Subsection:GeomErrorEst} and temporal error estimates from Section~\ref{sec:TempErrorEst}, we arrive at the optimal-order bounds for the different defect terms which appear in the stability analysis. \begin{prop} Let $(u,\psi,\mu,\theta)$ solve \eqref{eq:CHweak} and satisfy the regularity assumptions \eqref{eq:regularityAss}.
 Then we have, for $q \leq k \leq n$ and $1\leq i \leq q-1$,

 With these estimates we obtain the bound on the full defect term, defined in \eqref{eq:DefDhn},

 \end{prop} \begin{proof} The proof is an adaptation of the optimal-order defect bounds in \cite{HarderKovacs2022,BullerjahnKovacs2024} to the present case.